SiGiL-Cpp/CppCraft/pages/05-processing.md

 That means, there's a crowd of apprentices, in that workshop, and the butler is quite busy.

-There's a limited amount of desks, though.
+There's a limited number of desks, though.
 Maybe 6-8, maybe 4, maybe 12 or more (*number of cores in the processor*).

-So when things get busy, the apprentices queue for accessing the desks and take turns (*context switch*).
+So when things get busy, the apprentices queue to access the desks and take turns (*context switch*).

 This is where what we said about that L3 cache being shared with others comes